 Blueberry Compote (Easy Recipe)

 4. Serve.
 Serve immediately, or ladle into jars, and store in the fridge.
 Enjoy!

-Blueberry Compote in a White Dish Bowl
+Blueberry Compote in a White Bowl.

-Expert Tips and Variations
+Tips and Variations

 • Spread for toast or biscuits

-• Smoothies and milkshakes
+• Added to smoothies and milkshakes

-How to Store
+How to Store this Blueberry Compote Recipe

-• To Store.
-Allow the compote to cool completely, and then transfer it into an air-tight container.
+To Store.
+Allow the compote to cool completely, and then transfer it into an airtight container.
 Refrigerate it for up to 2 weeks.

-Lemon Cupcakes
+Lemon Curd

+Blueberry Compote (Easy Recipe)